WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/forkLogin.md

 ### Single Sign-On

 When logging in on servers which have Single Sign-On (SSO) enabled, the `forkLogin()` call will not work on clients except for InDesign Server.
-SSO will be enabled for the follwing Smart Connection versions:
+SSO will be enabled for the following Smart Connection versions:

 ![]({{ site.baseurl }}{% link smart-connection-scripting-guide/images/indesignserver.png %})